moose1089/epoch2iso/README.md

 Converts any epoch timestamps found in STDIN to ISO8601 times.
 Only times within a range of n years from now are converted.
 Default of 10 years.

-Milliseconds are used if a sensible convertion can be made with milliseconds.
+Milliseconds are used if a sensible conversion can be made with milliseconds.

 Warning: Some numbers which are not timestamps might be converted accidentally, use -y to limit window range if needed.

        -h    Print help.
        -q    Quote output with "